doronhorwitz/Toke/README.md

 Description
 -----------
-Use a single datetime token syntax throughout your project, irrespective of any 3rd party date-related library you may use.
+Use a single datetime token syntax throughout your Javascript project, irrespective of any 3rd party date-related library you may use.
 Toke uses a single token syntax and allows you to output a version which can be understood by the different libraries in your project.

 This allows you to set a single datetime format in a settings file and then ensure that any changes you make it to will be reflected across the whole project if you are using different libraries for date formatting.